Log in

 The Old Way

-By the 1900s, going to school was expected and became a law in most states.
+By the 1900s, daily attendance was mandatory and became a law in most states.

-And encourage a lifestyle that looks like this:
+And encouraged a lifestyle that looks like this:

 - Go to school.